 Ummmm … does this film have any Special Effects?

 The visual effects in Gorath include some of Eiji Tsuburaya’s finest work.
 The quality is mostly superior and the quantity much greater.
 The spaceships fly more smoothly and the animation used to create their rocket jets is better than ever.
 The space vistas are sharp and colorful, and the angles better designed than in Battle in Outer Space.
 Only a few times does anything wiggle.
-Kanai’s probe ship was constructed as a full-sized mockup, which helps; the few times that human figures are matted into miniature scenes, the optical quality is vastly improved.
+Kanai’s probe ship was constructed as a full-sized mockup, which helps; the few times that human figures are matted into miniature scenes, the optical quality is greatly improved.

-Gorath itself is a bit of a weak link — to make it seem more threatening, it’s been designed as a glowing candy apple orb, similar to but not as good as the asteroid that menaces the Mars ship in George Pal’s Conquest of Space (1955).
+Gorath itself is a bit of a weak link — to make it seem more threatening it’s been designed as a glowing candy apple orb, similar to but not as good as the asteroid that menaces the Mars ship in George Pal’s Conquest of Space (1955).
 Gorath wobbles a bit too much to convince as being almost Earth-sized.
 Close-ups of fire and lightning exploding on the planetoid’s surface are much better.
 Its immense gravitation pulls in asteroids and other matter as it progresses, adding to its mass.
 Gorath first consumes the comet Carina.
 As it passes Saturn it draws away the planet’s rings.
 The cel animation of the rings ‘bleeding away’ is not the greatest.
 Gorath eventually gobbles up our Moon.
 These collisions aren’t much more than visual suggestions, but various views of Gorath sharing the sky with a crescent Moon are beautiful.